9xeb/purplesec/README.md

 Though the current setup is specific to security monitoring, some potential general applications are emerging from some of the ansible roles and playbooks I have been writing.
 By general applications I mean the same process that powers automation in purplesec can be applied to any docker-compose bundle one wishes to deploy across hosts.
 I will probably leverage them on a separate repo dedicated to docker orchestration soon.

+# Other bundles
+__Though this project was originally meant for security purposes only, it is rapidly becoming a generic orchestrator for multi host docker with multi host volumes.
+Since multi host volumes cannot be configured easily in docker and docker swarm, you might want to pull this repo and use it as a launchpad for your distributed docker-based applications.__

+Hence, if you wish, you can add your own project's subdir in ./docker, and then operate your multi-host environment using the available helper scripts.

 # Usage
-First of all, __SSH at least once in storage hosts to fill up your ~/.ssh/known_hosts__, then place the file in ansible/.ssh/known_hosts so that docker hosts can open ssh tunnels to storage hosts non-interactively and securely.
+First of all, __SSH at least once in storage hosts to fill up your ~/.ssh/known_hosts__, then place the file in ansible/.ssh/known_hosts.
+Since some hosts require to set up some SSH tunnels to other hosts in order to work with multi-host volumes, and they must to do so non-interactively and securely, they must also 'know' each other beforehand:
 ```
 $ mkdir ansible/.ssh
 $ cp ~/.ssh/known_hosts ansible/.ssh/known_hosts
 ```

 I wrote a __helper script__ (requires nano) to simplify both configuration and deployment.
-This is especially useful for hiding the inner workings of multi host volume management, which spans across multiple configuration files the average user might lose track of.
+This is especially useful for hiding the inner workings of multi host volume management, which spans across multiple configuration files the average user should not keep track of.
+The script is simply called 'purplesec'.

-Edit inventory file (a template is provided so you can configure credentials in an ansible vault):
+Edit your inventory file (a template is provided so you can configure credentials in an ansible vault):
 ```
 $ ./purplesec inventory
 ```
-Edit ansible vault:
+Edit Ansible vault:
 ```
 $ ./purplesec vault {create | edit | rekey}
 ```
-Tailor variables to suit your specific docker compose bundles' requirements:
+Tailor variables to suit your specific environment:
 ```
 $ ./purplesec vars
 ```
-Edit volumes (does not alter folders in NFS just in case you made a mistake):
+Example stack declaration in vars:
 ```
-$ ./purplesec volumes
+stacks:
+  - {
+      name: nsm,
+      dir: nsm,
+      target: 'networkHosts',
+      status: present,
+      conf: [nsm/docker-compose-ansible.yml],
+      env: nsm/.env
+    }
+  - {
+      name: purpleids,
+      dir: purpleids,
+      target: 'analysisHosts',
+      status: present,
+      conf: [purpleids/docker-compose-ansible.yml],
+      env: purpleids/.env
+    }
+  - {
+      name: services,
+      dir: docker-bundles/services,
+      status: present,
+      target: 'serviceHosts',
+      conf: [docker-bundles/services/docker-compose-ansible.yml],
+      env: docker-bundles/services/.env
+    }
 ```
-Edit logs sources for analyzers to read accordingly (currently only Crowdsec):
+Mark some volumes as logs sources for security purposes.
+This is still broken so don't count on it yet:
 ```
 $ ./purplesec logs
 ```